Every year, Rett University awards scholarships to students who want to take our online courses, but are unable to do so because of financial need.

 Sunshine Foundation – Answer the dreams of chronically ill, seriously ill, physically challenged and abused children, ages three to eighteen, whose families cannot fulfill their requests due to the financial strain that child’s illness may cause.

-GIVING YOU THE OPPORTUNITY TO HELP HER
+GIVING YOU THE OPPORTUNITY TO HELP

 We understand that not everyone has the financial means available for our courses.
 Rett University wants to make sure that we can help those in need to ensure that every student with Rett Syndrome is able to access their highest portential.